diegomrodrigues/statistical_learning_notes/02. Linear Classification/topics.md

-Okay, here's a breakdown of the main topics and subtopics covered in the provided text, focusing on concepts relevant to a data scientist specializing in AI, statistics, and deep learning:

-**4. Linear Methods for Classification**

 *   **4.1 Introduction:**
     *   Classification problem: Discrete output (G) from input features (X).
     *   Linear Methods:  Decision boundaries between classes are linear (hyperplanes).